Bacterial soft rot destroys more crops than any other bacterial disease.

 Commonly occurring in cruciferous, cucurbit, nightshade, and onion families, bacterial soft rot also causes severe pitting in carrots.

 Rather than a single disease with a simple cause, bacterial soft rot refers to a collective of bacterial rots caused by Dickeya dadantii (previously known as Erwinia chrysanthemi), Pectobacterium carotovorum, and various Bacillus, Clostridium, and Pseudomonas bacteria.
-Whichever critter starts this problem, the soft tissues of buds, bulbs, corms, petioles, rhizomes, stems, and tubers are liquified and your crop turns to mush.
+Whichever critter starts this problem, the soft tissues of buds, bulbs, corms, and the rest become liquified, turning your crop into a mushy mess.

 Symptoms of bacterial soft rot

-Like other bacterial diseases, bacterial soft rot is easily overlooked at first.
-As the disease progresses, water spots start to form on soft tissues.
-Unlike the whitish splash marks left on old wooden furniture, these spots grow larger, softer, and start to sink.
-As interior tissues break down, these damaged areas may ooze and start changing color.
+Like other bacterial diseases, bacterial soft rot is easy to miss in its early stages.
+As the disease progresses, water spots start to form.
+Unlike the whitish splash marks left on old wooden furniture, these spots expand, become soft, and sink.
+These damaged areas may ooze and change color.
 Discolorations can range from cream to black.
 And they smell bad.

 Bacterial soft rot management